How an FBAR Joint Account with a Non-US Citizen Works

 Americans living abroad must file FBAR if they have foreign bank account balances that meet or exceed $10,000 at any point during a calendar year.
-But when you choose to file jointly with a spouse, how does that impact your FBAR filing?
-David McKeegan, Co-Founder of Greenback Expat Tax Services explains the situations when you would need to include your spouse’s accounts and when you would not.
+But, when you have an FBAR joint account with a non-US citizen, how does that impact your FBAR filing?
+Learn the situations when you would need to include your spouse’s accounts and when you would not.

 Who needs to file the FBAR?